All Episodes

 Back in those days, yeah.

-Now in those days, you know, we didn't have the internet back.
+In those days, you know, we didn't have the internet back.

-My grandfather said, back in those days we didn't have automobiles.
+My grandfather said, back in those days, we didn't have Automobiles.

-So we'd get in horse and buggy, and we would go and park under a tree, and we'd read poetry to each other.
+So we'd get in a horse and buggy, and we would go and park under a tree, and we'd read poetry to each other.

-I mean, their way of community, I didn't have telephones either, so they communicated with the written word.
+And my grandfather told me all the, I mean, their way of communicating have telephones either, so they communicated with the written word.

 And Jim Garrity said he had the same reaction two or three times during the speech.

-It actually felt like listening to Grandpa tell the grandkids all about how he met grandma.
+It actually felt like listening to Grandpa tell the grandkids all about how he met Grandma.

 Not that it wasn't charming.